sevensense-robotics/core_research_manual/pages/maximize_network_performance.md

 ![nm_connection_editor](/images/alphasense_core_16mp_bandwidth.png)

-Correct cabling that supports gigabit ethernet speeds must be used in the network between the host and the Alphasense Core.
+Correct cabling that supports gigabit ethernet speeds must be used in the network between the host and the Core Research.
 In most cases this means CAT5e or CAT6 cables.

 ## Kernel and network configuration